 Individual Fellowship – non-Dutch

 Individual fellowships for scholars with a non-Dutch affiliation, who wish to work on an individual project for 5 or 10 months.
 These fellowships are by application.
-The call for individual fellowships for the academic year 2019/20 is closed.
+The call for individual fellowships for the academic year 2020/21 is NOW OPEN.